-Yankees’ LeMahieu pulled with left wrist/hand issue
+Yankees’ LeMahieu pulled with sprained left thumb

 LeMahieu’s average dropped to .411 when he grounded out weakly to shortstop.
 Boone again visited with him on the field between innings, and LeMahieu took his position at second base for the top of the fifth inning.

-Tyler Wade replaced LeMahieu at second base to begin the sixth.
+Tyler Wade replaced LeMahieu at second base to begin the sixth and delivered an RBI double in the bottom of the inning.

 LeMahieu, a three-time Gold Glove winner, hit .327 last season.
 He is vying to become the first player to win batting titles in both leagues.
 He took the NL crown with Colorado in 2016, when he hit .348.